svelteuidev/svelteui/apps/docs/src/pages/theming/create-styles.md

 To merge class names use the `cx` function, it has the same API as classnames package.

 <Alert icon={InfoCircled}  title="Tip">
-    Do not use external libraries like `classnames` or `clsx` with class names created with `createStyles` function as it will produce styles collisions.
+    Do not use external libraries like `classnames` or `clsx` with class names created with `createStyles` function as it will produce style collisions.
 </Alert>

 <Demo demo={CreateStylesDemos.cx} />